Ishikajj/possibilistic-portfolio-optimisation-py/README.md

 pip install ipykernel matplotlib mpmath mypy numpy pandas pandas-stubs scipy
 ```

-### Important import-path note

-The modules in `possibilistic-portfolio-optimisation-py/src` use direct imports such as `from markowitz import ...`, so the easiest ways to run the code are:

-1. run notebooks or scripts with the working directory set to `possibilistic-portfolio-optimisation-py/src`, or
-2. add `possibilistic-portfolio-optimisation-py/src` to `PYTHONPATH`

 ### `possibilistic-portfolio-optimisation-py/src/`

 - [`alternative_investment_rules.py`](src/alternative_investment_rules.py): benchmark and shrinkage-based portfolio rules